Erlau (Hasidic dynasty): Rabbi Yochanan Sofer – Imrei Sofer

 Rabbi Yochanan Sofer was born to Rabbi Moshe Sofer (Yad Sofer) in Erlau in 1923.
 He was raised by his father and grandfather, from whom he received his rabbinical education.
-He also studied at the Verpleleter Yeshiva in Verpelet, Hungary, whose rosh yeshiva was Rabbi Yosef Usher Pollack (1888–1944), (author of Shearis Yosef Usher).
+He also studied at the Verpleleter Yeshiva in Verpelét, Hungary, whose rosh yeshiva was Rabbi Yosef Usher Pollack (1888–1944), (author of Shearis Yosef Usher).

 Yochanan Sofer survived Auschwitz and returned to Pest after the war to rebuild the Jewish community and Yeshiva.
 There he reinstated the Yeshivas Chasam Sofer together with Rabbi Moshe Stern of Debrecen.

 In 1947, he re-established the yeshiva in Erlau, with a small group of boys and adolescents (mostly orphans).
 He married and was appointed rabbi of the fledgling Orthodox Jewish community there.

 Yochanan Sofer authored many Torah works.
 His main work is a commentary on the Talmud entitled Imrei Sofer (Proverbs of the Scribe).
-He was one of the main leaders of the Ashkenazi Orthodox Jewish community in Israel and is one of five senior members presiding over the Moetzes Gedolei HaTorah of Agudath Israel.
+He was one of the main leaders of the Ashkenazi Orthodox Jewish community in Israel and was one of five senior members presiding over the Moetzes Gedolei HaTorah of Agudath Israel.